ProfessionalsBruce A. Gutenplan

 - TowerCo in several M&A transactions, including its $670 million acquisition of telecommunications towers from Sprint Nextel, and in the sale of four generations of its business, including the $1.48 billion sale of TowerCo II to SBA Communications;

-- SpectraSite Communications in several M&A transactions, including its $11.3 billion merger with American Tower, its $1 billion acquisition of 3,025 telecommunications towers from SBC Communications and its acquisition of 2,000 towers from Nextel Communications;
+- SpectraSite Communications in several transactions, including its $11.3 billion merger with American Tower, its $2 billion chapter 11 bankruptcy restructuring, its $1 billion acquisition of 3,025 telecommunications towers from SBC Communications and its acquisition of 2,000 towers from Nextel Communications;

 - Cell C (Pty) Limited in a $430 million sale transaction in South Africa; and